 Where does it take place?
 Fate starts with Chow Tung aka “Uncle” escaping from Mainland China and follows him ten years later as the “White Paper Fan” in 1970s Hong Kong.

 Why did I like it?
 Fate is the first book in the Ava Lee spinoff series that I never knew I needed until I got it.
 I’m a fan of Ian Hamilton’s Ava Lee series and I’ve always liked the character of “Uncle” so it was only natural that I’d want to know more about him and his past.
 Although, Fate took a bit of time for me to get hooked, it did succeed in hooking me in the end.
 Once the action and pacing picked up, I became invested in the story and the characters.
 In particular, I liked the complicated “partnership” Chow had with Zhang, a superintendent with the Hong Kong Police Force.
 This was a compelling relationship as both knew each other when they were first starting out, and even though both men were mentored by Tian, who was a part of the Triad they ended up taking different paths in life.
 I’m curious to see how their relationship evolves as things get more complicated with each book in this series.
 I also enjoyed meeting “Uncle” again and seeing how he rose in the ranks.
 Of course, I still prefer the Ava Lee series over this one.
 And yet I’m looking forward to continuing the Uncle Chow Tung series in hopes that I’ll get to see more family faces from the Ava Lee series including a younger, Sonny.

-When does it come out?
-November 27, 2018
+When did it come out?
+January 22, 2019

 Regardless of how this book came into my possession, the above review consists of my honest opinion of the book and my opinion only.